openforcefield/openff-qcsubmit/docs/installation.md

 conda install -c conda-forge openff-qcsubmit
 ```

-If you do not have Conda installed, see the [OpenFF installation guide](openff.docs:install)

 ### Optional dependencies

 If you have access to the OpenEye toolkits (namely `oechem`, `oequacpac`, `oeomega` and `oedepict`), we recommend installing these also as these can speed up various operations performed by this framework significantly: